CanDIG/candig-schemas/CONTRIBUTING.rst

 Topic Branches
 @@@@@@@@@@@@@@

-If you wish to collaborate on a new feature with other GA4GH members you can ask that a topic branch set be created.
+If you wish to collaborate on a new feature with other candig members you can ask that a topic branch set be created.
 This will generally involve the creation of identically named topic branches for each of the schema, compliance and server repositories.
 Since Github does not allow pull